 - A Private Cloud is perfect for those who want to move to a metered or resource-based payment model.

 A recent survey of federal leaders by Deloitte stated that many agencies have “moved at least some applications or more applications to the cloud, and more than two-thirds say they now require some degree of cloud access to be successful at work.
 Most point to cost savings, improved efﬁciency, and expanded data-sharing as the top reasons for making the transition.”
 Additionally, Doug Bourgeois, the managing director and Federal Cloud leader for Deloitte Consulting LLP stated “The power of the cloud to advance the federal government’s use of new technology seems widely unknown.
-While cost and efficiency benefits are well understood, these the cloud capabilities can help the federal government adopt next-generation tech much faster — and unleash the tremendous untapped potential of cloud investments.”
+While cost and efficiency benefits are well understood, these cloud capabilities can help the federal government adopt next-generation tech much faster — and unleash the tremendous untapped potential of cloud investments.”

 According to Technology Business Research, companies spent $41 billion on private cloud computing in 2014, and that total will likely grow to $69 billion by 2018, a compound annual growth rate (CAGR) of 14 percent.